Admission to Albion

 Students may submit an application for admission at any time.
 Normally, however, students apply after October of their senior year in high school.
 In order to receive equal consideration for admission and financial aid, students should apply and have all required credentials on file by February 1 of their senior year.

-Students who submit an online application on the College's Web site are not charged a fee.
-Albion also accepts the Common Application.
+Students who submit an online application are not charged a fee.
+Albion only accepts the Common Application.

 Applicants seeking fall admission must pay a $350 enrollment deposit to the College postmarked no later than May 1 to secure their place in the fall class.